 Any views expressed above are the author's own and do not necessarily reflect the views of WebMD or Medscape.

 Cite this: Zafar Jamkhana, Nirav Patel.
-Sudden Illness in a Highly Active 80-Year-Old Woman - Medscape - Feb 12, 2019.
+Internal Medicine Case Challenge: A Highly Active 80-Year-Old Woman With Sudden Illness - Medscape - Apr 03, 2023.